James F. Mensing

 How Mothers Balance Work Requirements and Parenting

-This paper examines the reasoning and experiences of mothers in selecting childcare while trying to meet welfare-to-work requirements.
+This study examines the reasoning and experiences of mothers in selecting childcare while trying to meet welfare-to-work requirements.
 Three theoretical positions that have been used to look at child care selection—rational choice, structuralist,…

 Mothers Balance Work and Child Care Under Welfare Reform—Executive Summary